musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 ### **IMAGE MANIPULATION**

 Once the image has been uploaded.
-We need to perform transformations to it and add add it to our events speaker deck(template) which will act as the underlay for this project.
+We need to perform transformations to it and add it to our events speaker deck(template) which will act as the underlay for this project.
 You can download the template from this link : [Download](https://res.cloudinary.com/hackit-africa/image/upload/v1620904718/events_underlay.png)

-The transformation below is going to transform the uploaded image into a circular shape and append the speakers name below it then place it on top of the underlay image which acts as events template.
+The transformation below is going to transform the uploaded image into a circular shape and append the speakers' name below it then place it on top of the underlay image which acts as an events template.

 ```transformation
  const cloudinaryTransforms = {